Santa Clara, CA

-Breker provides solutions for the automated functional verification of system-on-chip (“SoC”) designs containing one or more embedded processors.
-SoCs have raised the bar for verification, posing significant challenges to development teams, often consuming more of a project’s resources than any other step.
-Many SoC teams put all their effort into verifying the IP components that make up the SoC, performing only minimal connectivity and sanity tests at the full-chip level.
-The Breker TrekSoC product provides faster and more thorough verification of the SoC by leveraging the power of the embedded processors within the chip.
+Breker provides solutions for the automated functional verification of large, complex chips, including system-on-chip (SoC) designs containing one or more embedded processors.
+Today’s deep submicron technologies have raised the bar for verification, posing significant challenges to development teams, often consuming more of a project’s resources than any other step.
+Many teams put all their effort into verifying the IP components that make up the chip, performing only minimal connectivity and sanity tests at the full-chip level.
+The Breker TrekUVM product enhances the power of Universal Verification Methodology (UVM) testbenches by automatically generating multi-threaded test cases in the form of UVM sequences for complete chips.
+The Breker TrekSoC product provides faster and more thorough verification of the SoC by leveraging the power of the embedded processors within the chip and connecting to the UVM testbench.
+The Breker TrekSoC-Si product extends this verification to hardware platforms such as in-circuit emulation (ICE), FPGA prototypes, and actual silicon in the lab.
+The Cache Coherency TrekApp provides a pushbutton solution for verifying system-level coherency in a multiprocessor SoC.

 The Myths of SoC Verification